 Much of how teachers talk about their students' failure to progress in science is due to their "misconceptions" of scientific concepts.
 Understanding how these misconceptions can arise in the first place can be revealed by exploring the language patterns that their students are exposed to, both in and outside of the classroom.
-Take the everyday phrase, "don't let the cold in!"
-When hearing this, teachers and students who have some knowledge about how language operates, and how it can cause some of these misconceptions, are in a better position to untangle students' thinking when they get stuck.
+Take the everyday phrase, "I have no energy today."
+The commonplace concept of energy that we build up in our minds when hearing phrases like this is one that is dynamic and full of movement.
+This is often very different from the scientific usage of the word.
+A student may therefore struggle to understand why a Coke can has gravitational potential energy when it just sits on her desk.
+Teachers and students who have some knowledge about how language operates, and how it can cause some of these misconceptions, are in a better position to untangle students' thinking when they get stuck.

 One area of exploration that would benefit students in a science lesson is the use of metaphor.
 A metaphor is when one idea (normally an abstract one: the target) is understood in terms of another (a concrete one: the source).
 Two things are different, but some form of similarity can be perceived between them.
-As noted by Brown (2003:2), who was a scientist himself, "much of what scientists do - how they conceive of productive experiments, what they observe, and their interpretations of observations - is governed by metaphorical reasoning".
+As noted by Brown (2003:2), who was a scientist himself, "much of what scientists do - how they conceive of productive experiments, what they observe, and their interpretations of observations - is governed by metaphorical reasoning."
 Scientific language is riddled with words that can act as metaphors.
 Take, for example, greenhouse gases.
 The atmosphere is not a greenhouse made of glass, but acts like a greenhouse in that the greenhouse gases cause the atmosphere to heat up.
 Metaphors act as thought-figuring-out devices that help us make sense of complex abstract phenomena that are otherwise difficult to conceptualise.
 That's why scientists often reason with them and teachers often use them in the classroom as a pedagogical tool.
 The difference is that once scientists have their results and are confident with their findings, the metaphorical language becomes literal for them.
 It becomes a term with a clear, established referent.
 Science learners, on the other hand, will interpret these metaphors using their own everyday understandings of the world, which, if left unexamined, can lead to "highly simplified and often inaccurate understandings" (Deignan et al. 2017:379).
 So, an essential part of linguistic analysis in science should include a critical analysis of metaphors used in a science lesson: which aspect(s) of the everyday concept of a greenhouse are transferred to the scientific understanding of the greenhouse effect?
 Which aspects of the source domain "a greenhouse" are helpful and which aspects are not?